 I often get asked whether there are laws on keeping chickens in the back garden.
-There are in fact a number of things to be aware of before you embark on your chicken keeping journey!
-This information covers regulation in the United Kingdom, other countries have their own rules and regulations that I don’t know about or cover here.
+Although most of them are intended for the commercial poultry sector, there are a few but can apply equally to us at home.
+This information covers regulation in the United Kingdom and the United States (towards the end of this article).
+Other countries have their own rules and regulations that I don’t know about or cover here.

-First, you should check with your local Council to see whether there are any local by-laws preventing you from keeping poultry.
-Many allow you to keep poultry but there are a few that do not.
+First, you should check with your local Council to see whether any local by-laws prevent you from keeping poultry.
+They will typically have this information on a webpage, so a quick search will usually answer this question.
+Many allow you to keep poultry, but there are a few that do not.

 Next, if your property is rented, you should check your deeds or ask your landlord whether there are any restrictions or covenants on your property covering livestock.
 Poultry comes under the ‘livestock’ classification, despite many a desperate chicken keeper trying to argue that their chickens are pets.
-Many properties that are rented have covenants to prevent you keeping poultry and other livestock.
+Many rented properties have covenants to prevent you from keeping poultry and other livestock.

 If you are clear of bye-laws and covenants, if you intend to keep 50 or more birds, you must register your flock with the GB Poultry Register.
 Whilst this sounds like a lot of birds, ‘poultry’ in this case includes ducks, geese, quail, guinea fowl and so on.
 Don’t forget to include chicks when you have them since these are counted too.